Universal Basic Income is a hot topic in the world at the moment. But would it work in the Netherlands?

 The corona crisis is turning our world upside down.
 At the same time, it has had some positive effects on the world.
 The pandemic shows even more clearly what was already going wrong for a long time.
 And due to the conservative nature of human beings and world leaders, it had tragically remained the same.
 The rich keep getting richer, and the poor keep getting poorer.
 Unsustainable and unchecked capitalism has greatly enriched a few people in the world, all to the detriment of the environment.
 The corona crisis thus reveals what our society has become in years of growing income inequality, securitisation, and the rise of populist nationalism.

-What do you think about a universal basic income in your country, or in the Netherlands?
-Do you think it would work?
-Let us know in the comment section.
+What do you think about the idea of universal basic income?
+Would it work in the Netherlands?
+Tell us in the comments below!

 Feature Image: Markus Spiske/Unsplash